Goody Petronelli: Career

 Petronelli and his brother finally got Hagler his shot at the WBA and WBC middleweight titles in 1979 against Vito Antuofermo in Las Vegas, where the fight was ruled a draw in a controversial 15-round decision.
 In 1980, after winning 50 of 54 pro fights, Hagler got his second chance at the crowns when he faced British fighter Alan Minter, who had earlier won the title from Antuofermo.
 Hagler bloodied Minter early, winning on a third-round TKO.
 The Petronellis would guide Hagler through 12 successful world title defenses over 7 years, including celebrated bouts against Roberto Durán and Thomas Hearns, before he lost to Sugar Ray Leonard in another controversial judges' decision, a split verdict in Leonard's favor.
 It turned out to be Hagler's final fight.

-Petronelli trained others who would fight in world title bouts: World Boxing Organization super middleweight champion Steve Collins; Hagler's brother, United States Boxing Association middleweight champion Robbie Sims, who lost to Sumbu Kalambay in 1988 for the WBA championship; and Malawian light heavyweight Drake Thadzi, who lost to Virgil Hill in a WBA title bout in 1995.
+Petronelli trained others who would fight in world title bouts: World Boxing Organization middleweight and super middleweight champion Steve Collins; Hagler's brother, United States Boxing Association middleweight champion Robbie Sims, who lost to Sumbu Kalambay in 1988 for the WBA championship; and Malawian light heavyweight Drake Thadzi, who lost to Virgil Hill in a WBA title bout in 1995.

 Petronelli also trained his brother's son, Tony, who won the North American Boxing Federation light welterweight title in 1976; New England super featherweight champion Mike Cappiello; Massachusetts middleweight champion Mike Culbert; and Kevin McBride, whose TKO victory ended Mike Tyson's career in 2006.
 They also worked with heavyweight Peter McNeeley early in his career.

 The Petronelli gym was located on Ward Street in Brockton, which the city renamed Petronelli Way in 1999.
 The city of Brockton honored the Petronelli brothers with the Historic Citizens Award in 2007.